johnalison/WorkingPhilosophy/AI.md

      (almost certainly) the same as getting bad AI.

 - Like Elons response: Try to become the AI.
 Requires increasing bandwidth via neural-link.

+- We tend to use logic and reason after the fact to justify our decisions to ourselves and others.
+(What does this say about "interpretable AI"?)